 If you troll around the internet looking for porn, you may stumble upon the genre of “creep shot.”
+(Or, “creepshot.”)
 This is when a photographer takes a photo of an unknowing model, usually in public.
 I think I learned this term at Girls in Yoga Pants.
-Or maybe at Black Sheep Candids.
+Or maybe at Black Sheep Candids (a site that no longer exists, but, when I wrote this post, was filled with furtive photos of non-consenting subjects/objects).
 Given my porn preferences – generally speaking, I’d rather look at women in clothes than out of them – this sort of site appeals to me.

 But there’s an ethical problem.
 Or is there?